mobillium/Android-Guidelines/ui-guideline.md

 ##
 MotionLayout and Animations will be added
 ##
-- We always aiming the re-usability, we are using the include tag, or we are creating the Custom View as possible.
+- We always aiming for the reusability, we are using the include tag, or we are creating the Custom Views.
 - We are using the Shape Drawables instead of the PNG or WEBP files.

  Our rule set when choosing SVG or WEBP is